matt-FFFFFF/hassio-addon-postgres/README.md

 # Home Assistant PostgreSQL addon

+🔔 Note this project is looking for a new maintainer: https://github.com/matt-FFFFFF/hassio-addon-teslamate/issues/124

 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 This addon is part of [my Home Assistant addon repo](https://github.com/matt-FFFFFF/hassio-addon-repository) - see link for instructions on how to add to Home Assistant.